edgio-docs/edgio-docs/guides/production.md

    If there are CAA records, it means that only **certain** Certificate Authorities are allowed to generate certificates for that domain.

-   So in order for *Let's Encrypt* to be able to generate a certificate for your domains, you must either not have defined any CAA records, or the **Let's Encrypt CAA entry** must be among those defined in the list of CAA records.
+   So in order for *Let's Encrypt* to be able to generate a certificate for your domains, you must either not have defined any CAA records, or *Let's Encrypt*'s CAA entry must be among those defined in the list of CAA records.

    You can verify the value of the CAA records for your domain from the command line using the command below.